 - MedFest (sport physical exam),

 - Special Smiles (dentistry).

-Because of these exams, Special Olympics has become the largest global health organization dedicated to serving people with an intellectual disability.
+Because of these screenings, Special Olympics has become the largest global health organization dedicated to serving people with an intellectual disability.

-For more information on these exams, contact your local Chapter.
+For more information on these screenings, contact your local Chapter.

 Healthy Communities is a model Special Olympics Health program made possible by the Golisano Foundation.
 The program addresses the severe health disparities faced by people with intellectual disabilities through immediate and long-term solutions.

 A Healthy Community is a location officially by recognized by Special Olympics for efforts in creating year-round access to quality health care.

 Through partnerships, fitness and wellness programs, as well as robust Healthy Athletes programming, dozens of Special Olympics locations throughout the world are paving the way for inclusive health.

 Special Olympics has set a goal of having 100 locations recognized as Healthy Communities by 2020.